 19. Red Hot Poker (Kniphofia)

 Red Hot Poker (Kniphofia) is a classic sun-loving, drought-tolerant perennial flower.
 The blooms are frilly red spires and grass-like foliage.
-A favourite in xeriscape gardens, red hot poker attracts butterflies and hummingbirds while remaining resistant to deer and rabbits.
+A favorite in xeriscape gardens, red hot poker attracts butterflies and hummingbirds while remaining resistant to deer and rabbits.
 Kniphofia is a perfect perennial if you’re looking for striking, long-lasting blooms with wonderful wildlife habitat value.

 20. Ocotillo (Fouquieria splendens)

 Ocotillo (Fouquieria splendens) is a flowering desert shrub that almost looks like a flowering cactus.
 It can sometimes look a bit like a bunch of interesting dead sticks when the weather is dry, but the flowers are worth the wait!
-Native to the southwestern US and northern Mexico, ocotillo is a stunning specimen plant for the most drought-prone of gardens.
+Native to the southwestern US and northern Mexico, the ocotillo is a stunning specimen plant for the most drought-prone of gardens.

 21. Pink (Dianthus)

 Pink (Dianthus) is a fragrant flower with several lovely perennial types.
 Pinks like cottage pink and grass pink return year after year for a lovely pop of color in well-drained areas.

 22. Pink Jasmine (Jasminum polyanthum)